- Dr Trudi Collet

 - The bactericidal, bacteriostatic and anti-inflammatory wound healing potential of Ayurvedic medicinal plants.

-- Collet T, Huygens F, Radford-Smith G, (2008) Identification of novel serological markers for the diagnosis of inflammatory bowel disease, Journal of Gastroenterology and Hepatology, Volume 23, Issue Supplement 4: Abstracts of the Australian Gastroenterology Week 2008 pA215
+- Collet T, Huygens F, Radford-Smith G, (2008) Identification of novel serological markers for the diagnosis of inflammatory bowel disease, Presented at: Australian Gastroenterology Week 2008 pA215

-- Armitage TA, Macnaughton TB, Debattista J, Walsh TP, Timms P, (2006) Identification of novel markers for acute and chronic Chlamydia trachomatis infections, Proceedings of the 11th International Symposium on Human Chlamydial Infections p603-606
+- Armitage T, Macnaughton T, Debattista J, Walsh T, Timms P, (2006) Identification of novel markers for acute and chronic Chlamydia trachomatis infections, Presented at: International Symposium on Human Chlamydial Infections (11th) p603-606

-- Treloar SA, Zhao Z, Collet T, Duffy DL, Wicks J, O'Connor DT, Martin NG, Montgomery GW, (2005) Association between polymorphisms in the progesterone receptor gene and endometriosis, Molecular Human Reproduction: basic science of reproductive medicine p641-647
+- Treloar S, Zhao Z, Collet T, Duffy D, Wicks J, O'Connor D, Martin N, Montgomery G, (2005) Association between polymorphisms in the progesterone receptor gene and endometriosis, Molecular Human Reproduction p641-647

-- Collet TA, Macnaughton TB, Walsh TP, Debattista J, Timms P, (2011) Identification of novel markers for uncomplicated lower genital tract infections and upper genital tract pathology due to Chlamydia trachomatis, International Journal of Infectious Diseases pe257-e266
+- Collet T, Macnaughton T, Walsh T, Debattista J, Timms P, (2011) Identification of novel markers for uncomplicated lower genital tract infections and upper genital tract pathology due to Chlamydia trachomatis, International Journal of Infectious Diseases pe257-e266